patrick-dunavan/sf_example/README.md

 # sf_example

-The attached files are an example subset of the chicagocentralmsbl.com website I maintain as a former member of board of directors - as well as a former player (if you review the site long enough, my picture will show up!).
+The attached files are an example subset of the chicagocentralmsbl.com website (development site @ http://testx.chicagocentralmsbl.com) I maintain as a former member of board of directors - as well as a former player (if you review the site long enough, my picture will show up!).
 I took maintenance of the site in 2004, and maintain the site upgrades, etc. in the offseason.
-I often use the site to bounce ideas/concepts into the application for experimentation.
+I often use the site to bounce ideas/concepts into the application in the early stages.

+In general, attached are:

+*** The Spring (4) controller for normal http requests;  I use "DSL-like" methods/calling/shortcuts that would normally follow a catalog of global or domain-centric concepts; in the instance provided, it does not go through peer-review/acceptance  - List<String> list = safeList(as(getList(foo())) insn't fluent - but the wrappers - designed to be safe - are a time saver and eventually - I believe - make the code much more easy to follow in a simple flow.

+*** A simple service / interface / impl for retrieving data.

+*** A mocked unit test against one of the services.

+*** The ant build

-The general architecture of the site:
+The general architecture:

 *** PostgreSQL is the backend database - it houses only the current season's statistics + each season's summary statistics for each  player.
 During any web visitor's interaction, the database is not used (other than push/contact requests initiated by the visitor - "add my infomation for the draft") - to maintain maximum performance; for most interactions, the CPU cycles of pointing cahce data into a user's request.
 Any cache misses are due to the archives - which are not preloading.
 After a season is completed, the individual team/player/season stats are removed (in deference to the season's ending XML representation).